Walodja1987/xns/test/Tests.md

 #### Functionality

 - Should distribute 90% to DETH burn when registering namespace with fee.
+- Should distribute 90% to DETH burn when registering name via `registerName`.
-- Should distribute 90% to DETH burn when registering name.
+- Should distribute 90% to DETH burn when registering name via `registerNameWithAuthorization`.
 - Should credit 5% to namespace creator when registering name.
 - Should credit 5% to contract owner when registering name.
 - Should credit 5% to namespace creator when registering namespace with fee.
 - Should credit 5% to contract owner when registering namespace with fee.
+- Should credit DETH to payer/sponsor (msg.sender) when burning ETH.
 - Should handle exact division correctly (no rounding issues).
 - Should correctly handle fee distribution for multiple registrations.